 The Potato feature cooks up to four 8-10 ounce potatoes.
 Press POTATO.
-The serving size is automatically set at 1, but can be changed by pressing POTATO a second time for 2 potatoes, a third time for 3 potatoes or a fourth time for 4 potatoes.
-The oven starts automatically.
+The serving size is automatically serving size is automatically set at 1, but can be changed by pressing POTATO a second time for 2 potatoes, a third time for 3 potatoes or a fourth time for 4 potatoes.
+The oven will start automatically after a 5-second pause.